superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 settings = AppSettings()
 ```

-These constants will be spread across all the components.
+These constants are used across all the components of the retrieval system, ensuring a single configuration entry point.

 ## 4. Streaming ingestion pipeline